jhyun0919/Project_EE394V_SPR2020/README.md

 ### Problem definition
 - Due to increasing uncertainty and variability in energy sources and demand, the optimal solution needs to be updated near real-time to respond to observed uncertainty realizations.
-- The existing methods, shuch as affine control policy [2][3][4] and ensemble control policy [6][7], could not cope with frequent updating due to the high computational complexity.
+- The existing methods, such as affine control policy [2][3][4] and ensemble control policy [6][7], could not cope with frequent updating due to the high computational complexity.
 - The use of machine learning to learn the mapping from uncertainty realization to the optimal solution (direct mapping) struggles when the size of the training dataset is not large enough.

 ### Main Contributions